learnyou/lysa/en/README.md

-Copyright © 2014-2015 Peter Harpending. `<peter@harpending.org>`

-Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
-This file is offered as-is, without any warranty.

 # Learn You Some Algebras for Glorious Good!

 This is a math book, licensed under the GNU FDL.
 It is written in English.
 There